Pauline Bonaparte: Saint-Domingue

 The climate was taking its toll on Pauline's health.
 She could no longer walk and was compelled to a "reclining position" for several hours a day.
 Both she and Dermide suffered from spells of yellow fever.
 She did, however, find time to take numerous lovers, including several of her husband's soldiers, and developed a reputation for "Bacchanalian promiscuity."

 Leclerc attempted to convince Pauline to return to Paris in August.
 She consented on the condition that "he [Leclerc]...give me 100,000 francs."
 When the Governor-General refused, she elected to stay in Saint-Domingue; observing that unlike in Paris, "Here, I reign like Josephine [Napoleon's wife]; I hold first place."

-To occupy herself, she compiled a collection of local flora and established a menagerie, inhabited by native animals.
+To occupy herself, Pauline compiled a collection of local flora and established a menagerie, inhabited by native animals.

 On 22 October 1802, Leclerc fell ill.
 A doctor from the military hospital in Le Cap diagnosed him with a fever "caused by the bodily and mental hardships that the general [Leclerc] had suffered."
 Biographer Flora Fraser believes that his symptoms were consistent with those of yellow fever.
 He died on 1 November.
 Seven days later, Pauline, Dermide, and Leclerc's remains were hastily ferried back to mainland France.